"To preserve the reputation of the Fraternity unsullied must be your constant care."

 The trouble with owning a publicly visible building is that, occasionally, it's image pops up in the damndest places.

-It seems the local Democrat Party in Alexandria used an image of the George Washington Masonic National Memorial building up on Shuter's Hill, overlooking the city, lit up in blue, and implying it was done in support of their 'team color.'
+It seems the local Democratic Party in Alexandria used an image of the George Washington Masonic National Memorial building up on Shuter's Hill, overlooking the city, lit up in blue, and implying it was done in support of their 'team color.'
 "Alexandria is the heart of Virginia.
 And it beats blue." screams the headline.
 Cute.
 Except that the Memorial was NEVER lit up in ANY color for ANY political party or cause.

 By Friday morning, the Memorial had issued a 'cease and desist' letter to the Alexandria Democrats and posted a FAQ regarding its use for endorsing political candidates and causes.
 (See below.)